pydanny/pydanny.github.com/posts2013/2013-05-03-tools-we-used-to-write-2scoops.rst

 Beta Experiences
 ================

 People were so positive it really gave us a boost.
 Hundreds of people sent us feedback and we were delighted beyond words, with a significant portion sending us commentary/corrections about our writing and code.
-I'll admin did get tired over a certain 'moat' mistake since I got corrected on it over 50 times.
+I'll admit I did get tired over a certain 'moat' mistake since I got corrected on it over 50 times.
 However, the number of code corrections we were getting was higher than expected.
 It was clear we needed to be able to import the code modules from testable chunks of real code.
 We had so many kindle/epub requests we also needed the ability to render the text attractively across multiple formats.

 After stumbling through RST, Google Documents, and Apple Pages different tools, I finally agreed with Audrey that the challenges of learning LaTeX was worth it.
 While we could have used RST, we would have had to use LaTeX anyway for our customizations since when RST is converted to PDF it actually uses an interim step of LaTeX!